yadsandy/jira-playwright-ts/README.md

 2. Install Dependencies:
   `npm install`
 3. Configure Environment Variables:
-  Create a .env file in the root directory.
+  Create a .env file in the root directory and run `npm install dotenv`

 4. Add your JIRA API credentials: